Explore the results from B.C.'s two public health surveys on COVID-19.

 We asked about a range of socio-demographic questions like education, income, and ethnicity.
 This helps makes sure the survey represents BC's population.
 As our background and circumstances influence our experiences of health and well-being.
 This information helps public health meet the needs of our diverse population.

-Please see the technical notes on this page for more information.
+technical notes (PDF) on this page for more information.
 Appendix 1 includes indicator definitions, methods and analysis, data suppression, survey limitations and socio-demographic details.
 Appendix 2 includes detailed indicator definitions.
-Not all areas are shown in the dashboard due to data suppression (see technical notes).
+Not all areas are shown in the dashboard due to data suppression (see

 There is a large dataset behind the dashboard and it takes a while to run.